bitcoin-api/bitcoin-api-full-stack/README.md

 * API fee data naming updates: updating fee data keys and calculations, choosing more descriptive fee data key names, and more configurable fee calculations

 * Exchange code updates: getting exchange code ready for production, cleaning up code, and adding necessary features like improved email handling logic including handling bounces and complaints

-* API component naming updates: updating names of the backend NodeJS modules (calzoneSun, feeFee, korg, and the omega), choosing more descriptive names

 Visit the [Development branch  on GitHub](https://github.com/bitcoin-api/bitcoin-api-full-stack/tree/development) and keep up to date with Bitcoin-Api-Full-Stack🚧👷‍♀️👷‍♂️🏗😃!